Discovering Policies with DOMiNO: Diversity Optimization Maintaining Near Optimality: Conclusions

 \section{Conclusions}

 In this work we proposed DOMiNO, an algorithm for discovering diverse behaviors that maintain optimality.
 We framed the problem as a CMDP in the state occupancies of the policies in the set and developed an end-to-end differentiable solution to it based on reward maximization.

+We note that the diversity maximization objectives we explored are not convex RL problems; the opposite problem of minimizing the distance between state occupancies that is often used for Apprenticeship Learning is convex.
+Nevertheless, we explored empirically the application of convex RL algorithms to the non convex problem of maximizing diversity.
 In our experiments we demonstrated that the policies discovered by DOMiNO, or, \textit{DOMiNO's $\pi$}, are diverse and maintain optimality.
-We then explored how DOMiNO balances the QD trade-off and compared it with multi-objective baselines.
-Our results suggest that DOMiNO can control the degree of quality and diversity via two interpretable hyperparameters, while other baselines struggle to capture both.
+We then explored how DOMiNO balances the QD trade-off and compared it with linear combination baselines.
+Our results suggest that DOMiNO can control the degree of quality and diversity via interpretable hyperparameters, while other baselines struggle to capture both.

+In particular, in \cref{fig:scaling_results} (right) we showed that DOMiNO indeed solves the problem it is designed to solve: it satisfies the constraint and achieves the diversity specified by the VDW reward ($\ell_0$).
+This is perhaps not surprising, the (non convex) optimization of Deep Neural Networks often builds on convex optimization algorithms to great success.
+Nevertheless we believe that our results make an important demonstration of this concept to the study of diverse skill discovery.

 In our K-shot experiments we demonstrated that DOMiNO's $\pi$ can adapt to changes in the environment.
 An exciting direction for future work is to use DOMiNO in a never ending RL setting, where the environment changes smoothly over time, and see if maintaing a set of QD diverse policies will make it more resilient to such changes.